SAP-samples/teched2021-DEV164/exercises/1_SetupTrial/README.md

     ![00-018](images/00-018.png)
 ## 2.1 Create Role Collection for Workflow Management <a name="createrolecollection"></a>
-1. Once in your trial account Click on the tile **trial** to enter the Trial subaccount.
+1. Once in your trial account, click on the tile **trial** to enter the Trial subaccount.

     ![00-031](images/00-031.png)